 How Can Outdated Tech Hurt Your Business?

-Simply put, outdated tech — hardware and software — won’t take you where you want to go.
+Simply put, outdated hardware and software tech won’t take you where you want to go.
 Obsolete computer systems eventually break down as internal components wear out, and older software gradually slides into obsolescence.
 Surely upgrading is a no-brainer?
 Well, you’d think so.

 Some people like retro stuff, and that’s okay.
-Companies must adapt, however, if they intend to survive in the long term.
+Companies must adapt, however, to survive in the long term.
 According to recent research by Genpact, companies that embrace technologies like AI will vastly outpace non-AI companies by 2025, leaving late adopters dead in the water.
 By all means, wear bell bottoms to the disco — but reject digital transformation at your peril.

-“By 2025, companies that have adopted AI will be 10 times more efficient and have twice the market share of companies that have not.” — Vikram Mahidhar, Genpact
+“By 2025, companies that have adopted AI will be 10 times more efficient and have twice the market share of companies that have not.” — Vikram Mahidhar, Genpact.